getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 export { foo as default }
 ```

-If it's not already obvious, there can only be one `default` per module definition.
+There can only be one `default` per module definition.
 We'll cover `import` in the next section, and you'll see how the `import` syntax is more concise if the module has a default export.

-You may be tempted to design your module with one default export that is an object with your API methods on it, such as:
+You may be tempted to design your module with one default export that is an object with all your API methods on it, such as:

 ```js
 export default {